avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 ### Manual Way

-Setting source files manually is generally safer option than using automagic way, this is because you can manually select source files.
+Setting the source files manually is generally safer option than using automagic way this is because you can manually select the source files which causes less surprises and duplicates.

 {% highlight tcl %}
 file(GLOB MYPROJECT_SRC